 How much does HVAC make when starting out or becoming more skilled?
 Entry-level HVAC technicians earn roughly similar wages across the nation, give or take a few thousand dollars annually.
 However, as they gain more experience, education, and credentials, an HVAC technician’s salary can improve significantly.

-This guide provides a state-by-state comparison of HVAC tech salaries and insights into what circumstances can increase those salaries.
+This guide provides a state-by-state comparison of HVAC tech salaries and insights into what circumstances can increase those HVAC job salaries.

 HVAC Salary by State in 2023

 Wage data for HVAC techs vary by source.
-The following table includes HVAC salaries by state based on 2022 data at the time of writing from Indeed and the Bureau of Labor Statistics (BLS) to serve as a more accurate picture of the potential range of average salaries for each state.
+The following table includes HVAC salaries by state based on 2022 data at the time of writing from Indeed and the Bureau of Labor Statistics (BLS) to serve as a more accurate picture of the potential range of the average HVAC technician salary for each state.